Gaming12846/TrollPlus/README.md

 ## To-do list

 - Improve the control feature (Smooth it out)
-- Add a trollmode (Feel free to write me a message with suggestions)
+- Add a trollmode (Feel free to write me a message with suggestions or open an issue on GitHub)
-- Add more features (Feel free to write me a message with function suggestions)
+- Add more features (Feel free to write me a message with function suggestions or open an issue on GitHub)

 ## Notes